0x0bit/sails-hook-redis/README.md

 ## 📝 Usage

 Once configured, Sails will establish the connection on startup.
-You can then access the Redis client instance via the global `sails.redis` object anywhere in your application (controllers, services, models, etc.).
+You can then access the Redis client instance via the global `sails.hooks.redis` object anywhere in your application (controllers, services, models, etc.).

 All commands are asynchronous and return Promises, making them ideal for use with `async/await`.